 Terminal Mode 3 (TM3)

 TM3 operates in a manner that allows direct ASCII printing capability by sending ASCII strings to Vega to be printed.
-A Preamble (if desired), and a Postamble (or two, if desired), are defined in the Vega application.
+A Preamble (if desired), and a Post-amble (or two, if desired), are defined in the Vega application.
 Commands for starting and stopping printing as well as loading jobs and configurations are not supported in this mode.

 Index Mode 1 (IM1)